samensah/Prisoners-Dilemma/README.md

-# Prisoner's-Dilemma
+# Prisoner's dilemma

-Prisoner's dilemma - Game Theory
+* Strategies taken by individuals on the prisoner's dilemma